jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

-% Category Theory for Programmers
+% Category Theory and its Application to (Functional) Programming
 % Jan-Willem Buurlage
 % November 21, 2016